OfficeDev/M365Bootcamp-TeamsEmergencyResponse/Labs/Part3.md

 ![Exercise3](images/Part3-22.png)

-## Step 4: Install and pin the app using App Policies
+## Step 4: Install and pin the app using App Policies (Optional, depends on Step 3)

 a.
 Re-open App Studio, which will be under the elipsis in the Teams sidebar 1️⃣.
 Open the Manifest tab 2️⃣ and re-open the previously added Supplies app.
 Select the "Test and distribute" task 3️⃣.
 This time, click Download 4️⃣ and save a copy of the application package (.zip file) on your computer.